|

 Accordion Orchestra, Joan C. Sommers, Director

-Kaminska, Shanxi Upsdell, Robbie Overton, Edwin J. Cole, Erica
+Shanxi Upsdell, Robbie Overton, Edwin J. Cole, Erica Van de Voort,

-Jason Stephen, Dee Sligar, Joyce Davis, Phillip Hodges, Dan
+Dee Sligar, Joyce Davis, Phillip Hodges, Dan McGhee,

 - The Stars